The Climate Crisis Hits 'Code Red': 3 Urgent Action Items for P&C Insurers

 Today, insurers need a far more current and accurate understanding of risk in order to price it profitably or avoid it all together.
 Geospatial analytics is one technology that can help.
 When integrated with an insurance platform like Guidewire's, for instance, solutions from companies like Betterview and Cape Analytics leverage aerial imagery, computer vision and predictive analytics to assess property risk instantly, on-demand.

-Guidewire’s HazardHub also analyzes and distills data from national sources to catalog risks that may damage or destroy property.
+Guidewire’s HazardHub also analyzes and distills risk data (including property risk data and casualty risk data) from national sources to catalog risks that may damage or destroy property.
 It returns a risk score that insurers can use to determine whether they have an appetite for a risk and under what conditions.

 To price and fund risk accurately, McKinsey says the industry will also need to invest in technologies that help them to understand the cascading effects of specific climate hazards on different sectors and geographic areas.
 Even when insurers decline covering a specific property or facility, natural catastrophes that cause damage to infrastructures and supply chains can still impact those they do.
 According to Swiss RE, these knock-on effects could sap $23 trillion from the world economy by 2050.

 McKinsey points out that climate change also offers insurers an opportunity to create innovative new insurance products to cover newer and more frequent hazards, both acute (such as wildfires) and chronic (such as reduced crop yields).